sirejja/rest-api-flask/README.md

 So it's exactly not pythonic way.
 I focused on "what to code" instead of "how", and it was a mistake.

-Of course I'll come back and write v0.2 soon.